davidbroughsmyth/riscv-hdp/ex2/README.md

-### Calculate - 10-19 base 10 using signed and using 1s and 2s complement.
+### Calculate 10-19 base 10 using signed and 1s and 2s complement binary arithmetic

 ```
 10-19 = -9